rstudio/keras3/man-src/layer_conv_1d/3-rendered.md

     `(batch, features, steps)`.
 It defaults to the `image_data_format` value found in your Keras config file at `~/.keras/keras.json`.
     If you never set it, then it will be `"channels_last"`.
-@param dilation_rate int or tuple/list of 1 integers, specifying the dilation
+@param dilation_rate int or list of 1 integers, specifying the dilation
     rate to use for dilated convolution.
 @param groups A positive int specifying the number of groups in which the
     input is split along the channel axis.
 Each group is convolved separately with `filters // groups` filters.
 The output is the concatenation of all the `groups` results along the channel axis.
     Input channels and `filters` must both be divisible by `groups`.
 @param activation Activation function.
-If `None`, no activation is applied.
+If `NULL`, no activation is applied.
-@param use_bias bool, if `True`, bias will be added to the output.
+@param use_bias bool, if `TRUE`, bias will be added to the output.
 @param kernel_initializer Initializer for the convolution kernel.
-If `None`,
+If `NULL`,
     the default initializer (`"glorot_uniform"`) will be used.
 @param bias_initializer Initializer for the bias vector.
-If `None`, the
+If `NULL`, the
     default initializer (`"zeros"`) will be used.
 @param kernel_regularizer Optional regularizer for the convolution kernel.
 @param bias_regularizer Optional regularizer for the bias vector.